-Lana, Italy is a beaming bouquet of South Tyrol’s most beloved qualities.
-Here is your guide to adventure and enchantment in this lustrous hidden gem.
+Lana is a beaming bouquet of South Tyrol’s most beloved qualities.
+Here is your guide to adventure and enchantment in the “California of the Alps”.

 No matter how many adventures you embark on in South Tyrol, the land never fails to surprise you.
 This rings especially true when visiting Lana.

-As we show you below, Lana is as bountiful in producing moments of awe as it is in some of the most prized grapes and apples in Europe.
+As we show you below, Lana teems with swoon-worthy sights caught in the enthralling medley of Alpine and Mediterranean landscapes.
+You will find this hidden corner of South Tyrol produces abundant moments of awe and some of the most prized grapes and apples in Europe.

 What to See & Do in Lana

 All of South Tyrol’s splendor from the majestic peaks of the Dolomites to the fabled streets of Bolzano and Merano are within easy reach of Lana.
 But the town itself offers so many riveting hiking trails and cultural wonders that it is a must-experience all its own.
 If you only have a few days to visit Lana, here are the top things to see and do.

 1. Explore Mount Vigiljoch

 A trip to South Tyrol is not complete without enjoying the sweeping panoramas from the skyscraping heights of a mountain.
 And there is perhaps no better mountain to ascend than Vigiljoch (also known as San Vigilio).
 A 6,200+ foot giant, the mountain careens to the heavens from the foot of Lana.